bbauska/W3Cx-3of5/README.md

 <p align="center">
 <img src="./images/image086.webp?raw=true"
   style="width:65%"
-   alt=""Example using a track element in the .vtt format." /> &nbsp;
+  title=""Example using a track element in the .vtt format" alt=""Example using a track element in the .vtt format." /> &nbsp;
 <br/>